 Southeast Asia remains a top choice for real estate investors, thanks to its rich culture, beautiful scenery, and booming tourism industry.
-For 2025, Bali in Indonesia and Thailand emerge as leading destinations.
+For 2025, Bali and Thailand emerge as leading destinations.

 Key Takeaways